Majd318381/loan-prediction-app/README.md

 ```

 ## TODO
-- Integrate model inference: Automatically invoke the trained model when a new loan application is submitted to predict the loan status and update the database accordingly.
-___I guess no need for manual approve/reject___
 - Add an Exploratory Data Analysis (EDA) page: Create a dedicated page in the application to display EDA visualizations and insights.
 - Add a Model Accuracy page: Provide a page that presents model evaluation metrics such as recall, precision, F1 score, and accuracy.